Attorney Presence at Meetings:

 You should comply with the instructions you have received in connection with the call to service.
 You should consult your employment or academic supervisor immediately to make arrangements for any absence related to your jury duty.
 (Last reviewed on Dec.
 14, 2011)

-All instances of alleged or suspected sexual harassment should be immediately reported to the Office of Equal Opportunity and Affirmative Action located in Park Building Room 135 at (801) 581-8365.
+All instances of alleged or suspected sexual or gender-based harassment should be immediately reported to the Office of Equal Opportunity, Affirmative Action, and Title IX located in Park Building Room 135 at (801) 581-8365.

 No. The University has a non-retaliation policy under which all individuals who initiate or participate in an OEO/AA proceeding are protected, including witnesses who cooperate with an OEO/AA proceeding or individuals who make a request for disability accommodation.
 If you feel as though action has been taken against you for having initiated or participated in an OEO/AA proceeding, you may file a complaint with the OEO/AA.

 Yes.
-The Office of Equal Opportunity and Affirmative Action (OEO/AA) offers training to any University-affiliated group or individual for department meetings, faculty meetings, student groups, and academic classes.
+The Office of Equal Opportunity and Affirmative Action, and Title IX (OEO/AA) offers training to any University-affiliated group or individual for department meetings, faculty meetings, student groups, and academic classes.
 For more information, please contact the OEO/AA at (801) 581-8365.

-Please contact the Office of Equal Opportunity and Affirmative Action located in Park Building Room 135 at (801) 581-8365.
+Please contact the Office of Equal Opportunity and Affirmative Action, and Title IX located in Park Building Room 135 at (801) 581-8365.
 University Policy 5-117 governs reasonable accommodations and access under the Americans with Disabilities Act and related laws.

-The Office of Equal Opportunity and Affirmative Action handles all requests for accommodation for University faculty and staff.
+The Office of Equal Opportunity and Affirmative Action, and Title IX handles all requests for accommodation for University faculty and staff.
 Students should instead contact the University of Utah Center for Disability Services at 200 South Central Campus Drive, Room 162 (Olpin Union Building), or by telephone at (801) 581-5020.
 Students may also wish to visit http://disability.utah.edu.
 (Last reviewed on Dec.
 14, 2011)